THE-Engineering/export-from-the-ums-import-to-auth0/docs/opening-a-tunnel.md

 ## 1 - Open a tunnel

-You will need the _shared private key_ for the AWS bastion _from DevOps_
+You will need the _shared private key_ for the bastion in AWS _from DevOps_

 - Save it to a `pem` file `~/.ssh/bastion.pem`
 - Ensure that it is readable only by your user